 Albert Einstein kept a diary of his travels to the United States - November 1930 to June 1931.

 Marie Curie's notebooks are so radioactive that they must be kept in lead-lined boxes.
 (Photo: Wellcome Trust)

-There are many different ways to journal, but here are just a few of the journaling ideas you can use:
+There are many different ways to journal, but here are just a few:

 Julia Cameron, the author of The Artist's Way, has what she calls, "Morning Pages.
 These are three pages of longhand, stream-of-consciousness writing that you do every morning.